openshift-cs/rosaworkshop/rosa-workshop/rosa/16-deploy_ui.md

 ## Create account wide roles

+!!! note
->NOTE: If you already have account roles (possibly from an earlier deployment) then skip this step.
+    If you already have account roles (possibly from an earlier deployment) then skip this step.
 You will see that the UI will detect your existing roles after you select an associated AWS account.

 If this is the <u>first time</u> you are deploying ROSA in this account and have <u>not yet created the account roles</u>, then create the account-wide roles and policies, including Operator policies.